xmatters/xm-labs-LogicMonitor-Integration/README.md

 1. Go to Settings.
 2. Go to Recipient Groups.
 3. Click Add button.
-4. Name the group.
-Group names should match the group names in xMatters.
-This will be used to target xMatters groups.
+4. Name the Group.
 5. Add a new recipient.
-	The selected recipient does not matter but you may want to choose one with the purpose of this integration.
+	- The selected recipient does not matter.
 6. Set Contact Method to __xMatters Integration(http)__.
-	- This is the name of the xMatters integration here: [Configure LogicMonitor](#configure-logicmonitor-integration)
+	- This is the name of the xMatters integration you created in the last step: [Configure LogicMonitor](#configure-logicmonitor-integration)
 7. Save Recipient.
 8. Save Group.
+9. Repeat for additional Groups.

     <kbd>
       <img src="/media/logicGroup.png">